lammas/flac-seektable/README.md

 reader
 	.pipe(new seektable(function(data) {
 		console.log(data);
-		/* would output a structure similar to this:
+		/* would output a structure similar to this (or false in case an error occurred):
 		{
 			seekpoints: [
 				{ sample: 0, offset: 0 },